lucianoayres/taco/README.md

 ## Examples

-### Concatenate Text Files in Current Directory
+### Concatenate Text Files in Current Directory and Subdirectories

 ```bash
 taco
 ```

-This command concatenates all text files in the current directory into `taco.txt`.
+This command concatenates all text files in the current directory and its subdirectories into `taco.txt`.

 ### Concatenate Text Files with Custom Output Filename